Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 The vector graphic came as a single EPS file, so I opened it in Illustrator and sliced it into layers - hills, sky, clouds, foreground elements - exporting each piece as SVG.
 That gave me two important affordances:

 * responsiveness (individual pieces can reposition and scale)
-* depth (layering elements with content creates a subtle parallax illusion)
+* depth (layering elements with content creates a subtle depth illusion)

 After a few hours of nudging values and fighting stacking contexts, the scheme felt coherent - and surprisingly robust across browsers.